Organic Waste Revolution Comes to Laguna Woods

 When will additional information be available on residential organic recycling?

 Laguna Woods Village, including representatives from GRF, Third, United and VMS boards of directors, is working with the City of Laguna Woods and CR&R Inc. to identify shared trash enclosure locations for new organic recycling carts.
-Materials to assist with the implementation of residential organic recycling will be available in December, in advance of the start of residential organic recycling in January 2022.
+Materials to assist with the implementation of residential organic recycling will be available this month, in advance of the start of residential organic recycling in January 2022.
 Until then, please continue to separate your trash and recycling as you currently do.

 For more Village news, click on the tag “What’s Up in the Village” below.